 Thank you to the Indiana POST Program for creating this overview.
 Some information may be specific to the Indiana POST Program.

-The National POLST Paradigm helps patients get the medical treatments they want, and avoid the medical treatments they do not want, when they are seriously ill or frail.
+National POLST helps patients get the medical treatments they want, and avoid the medical treatments they do not want, when they are seriously ill or frail.
 It's about helping people live the way they want until they die.

 - Patient's diagnosis.
 What disease(s) or medical conditions does the patient have?